-If the subgrade soil is peat and is supporting the road Odemark calculations often give values that are too low which lead to thicker structures than are actually needed.
+If the subgrade soil is peat Odemark calculations often give values that are too low which lead to thicker structures than are actually needed.
 Peat sections should be evaluated on a case-by-case basis, and good working structural solutions are given earlier in this eLearning lesson.
-The ROADEX elearning lesson for roads on peat provides some useful hints and solutions for road structures built on peat.
+The ROADEX eLearning lesson for roads on peat provides some useful hints and solutions for road structures built on peat.

 If the drainage system of the road is in very poor shape, and the measured moduli values are low, Odemark calculations can often suggest that thick structures are required.
-However if the road drainage is also improved at the same time, or even earlier, and planned to be kept in better shape, the design of the surface moduli can be set slightly lower than the target moduli, e.g. by 10- 20 MPa.
+However if the road drainage is also improved at the same time, or even earlier, and planned to be kept in better shape, the design of the surface bearing capacity can be set slightly lower than the target bearing capacity, e.g. by 10-20 MPa.

 Analysis of video recordings of the road, together with maps, can give useful information on the locations of junctions and meeting places that can help avoid difficulties with elevated sections of road surface.
 Analysis of video recordings can also help estimate the need for drainage improvements and the need to improve visibility.